 Photocopier/printers in Raynor Library are located on the lower level (next to the Class Reserve / Media Services Desk), on the first level, and on the second level near the current periodicals and computer area.
-There is a VTS unit located on level one of Raynor Library next to the color copier.
+There is a Kiosk located on level one of Raynor Library next to the color copier.

 There is a color photocopier/printer located on both the first and second levels of Raynor.

 In Memorial Library photocopier/printers are located near the Bridge Circulation Desk, on the second level Reading Room, and on the lower level near the bound periodicals (near the East elevator).
-A VTS unit is located near the Bridge Circulation Desk on the second level.
+A Kiosk is also located near the Bridge Circulation Desk on the second level.